5 Simple Ways to Enhance First-Floor Apartment Safety and Security

 Install additional security devices on doors and windows.

-Apartment dwellers who own their space have a little more freedom in this area than renters do, but if the doors and windows in a rental first-floor apartment don’t already have appropriate security installed, it’s reasonable to ask the landlord to add more or to permit the renter to do so.
+If the doors and windows in a rental first-floor apartment don’t already have appropriate security installed, it’s reasonable to ask the landlord to add more or to permit the renter to do so.

 Store valuables in a hidden place away from windows and doors.

 It seems sensible to set keys, wallets, purses, and backpacks down just inside the door—placing important and valuable items near the exit means less scrambling when it’s time to leave.
-It also unfortunately means it’s easy for an opportunistic thief to push the door in, grab valuables, and disappear before the resident even knows anything has happened.
-Leaving valuables near windows is practically an invitation to smash the window and take what’s in reach.
+It also unfortunately means it’s easy for an opportunistic thief to push the door in, grab the valuables, and disappear before the resident even knows anything has happened.
+Leaving valuables near windows is practically an invitation for a thief to smash the window and take what’s in reach.
 Certainly it’s not necessary to hide away everything of value in the home, but tucking keys and wallets out of sight in a drawer that’s still accessible can reduce the likelihood of theft without reducing convenience.

-In any home, it’s a good practice to store important documents, such as social security cards, passports, insurance documents, banking records, jewelry, and cash and checkbooks in a safe.
+In any home, it’s a good practice to store important documents, such as Social Security cards, passports, insurance documents, banking records, jewelry, and cash and checkbooks, in a safe.
 While most rental apartments don’t have a place to mount or install a permanent safe, the best floor safes can be tucked into closets out of sight, and while technically a criminal could take the whole safe to try to crack later, running down the sidewalk lugging a safe is fairly conspicuous and therefore unlikely.
 A good floor safe will also offer the benefit of being fire- and water-safe, so important valuables will be protected in the event of a fire or flood.

 Invest in a rental-friendly security system.